 These types of internships may also exist in cooperation with your college department as a mutually beneficial work agreement.
 You work and get credit for the hours you spend on the job, and the organization gets your help completing its projects.
 You may even be paid for that work.

 Here are some advantages of completing at least one internship during your time in university.

 If you are still figuring out who you are and what you want in life, you might discover by interning in your chosen career field that it’s not what you originally anticipated, and decide you want to pursue a different line of work.
 If you realize that you don’t like the work after you complete your internship, you will have saved yourself a lot of hassle and aggravation by eliminating that field from your list.

 On the other hand, you may find that you like the field, but you may not like the specific position in which you worked.
 For example, let’s say you’re a digital marketing major and you complete an internship in search engine marketing.
 You find out that you don’t like it.

 Next, you do an internship in social media marketing and find out that its a perfect fit for your personality and skills, and you can beef up your studies in that field.
 Doing an internship has provided the opportunity for you to zero in on the field that is a perfect match for your strengths and attributes.
-Better still, it allows you to figure all this out before you graduate and are stuck in a field that you don’t like.
+Better still, it allows you to figure all this out before you graduate and are stuck in a field that you find out that you don’t like.

 It’s also possible that you observe someone on staff whose job you definitely do not want to have.
 Crossing off particular industries and job titles from those you don’t want to work in or have helps you focus your job search.

-You’ll meet people who can help you find a job or provide solid recommendations when you intern.
-Make a positive impression on someone with your willingness to work hard, learn, and with your knowledge, and you’ll find people who can give you a leg up on your job search.
+Aim to make a positive impression on someone with your willingness to work hard, learn, and with your knowledge, and you’ll find people who can give you a leg up on your job search.
 Likewise, you may meet other interns and current employees with whom you’ll become friends and business acquaintances for life.
 These types of connections are invaluable.